Tosin24/Starbucks_capstone/README.md

 ## Author, and Acknowledgement
 * Oluwatosin (Tosin) Obisan
-* All credits to Udacity, and FigureEight for providing the data set for this project.
+* All credits to Udacity for providing the data set for this project.